-The fact that protection periods of public domain works can be indirectly extended by protection periods of photographs is to be weakened by the EU Directive [RL] 2019/790.
+The fact that protection periods of public domain works can be indirectly extended by protection periods of photographs is now weakened by the EU Directive [RL] 2019/790.
 Reminder: Due to double protection periods on photographs of public domain works, they often remain inaccessible.

-In addition to further amendments to the Copyright Act, the EU Directive provides for no further protective rights to Lichtbilder (not to Lichtbildwerke!) of works in the public domain.
-The Directive should have been implemented in all European countries by 07.06.2021.
-In Austria, a final draft law is not to be passed until autumn 2021.
-Provided that the Directive is implemented, there will be no further protective rights in Lichtbilder (reproductions) of "two-dimensional" works in the public domain.
+In addition to further amendments to the Copyright Act, the EU Directive provides for no further protective rights to Lichtbilder (not to Lichtbildwerke!) of works of fine arts in the public domain (§74.
+(1)).